chromilo/udacity-suse-scholarship/README.md

 3. Are you facing any challenges or blockers?

 ---
+Day 53:
+1. Yesterday and the days before, I got to lesson 4.6 and finished Project:Udaconnect lesson 3.
+2. Today I finished lesson 4.13.
+Running the REST API exercises are harder on Windows, I had to spin up create docker containers for client and server.
+Also trying to get started on Kafka exercise.
+Posted my updates to my GitHub repo.
+3. Spending a lot of time correcting some of the lesson mistakes Matthew G. mentioned.
+Also trying to spin up a separate linux vm for the Kafka and gRPC exercises.
+---
 Day 52:
 1. Yesterday and the days before, I got to lesson 4.3.
 2. Today I finished lesson 4.6.
 I also finished Project:Udaconnect lesson 3.
 I was able to get all the environment and tools setup ready for project as I am running out of time.
 I had tons of issues running the seeding script as I run Windows 10 OS.
 I had to scp the script and db folders to the vm guest and run each line of the run_db_command.sh file separately as the $CT_DB_USERNAME and $CT_DB_NAME environment variables did not get recognized inside the shell script.
 Got it working though.
 Posted my updates to my GitHub repo.